bndnio/concurrency-mini-problems/README.md

 Similar to the first point, this is simply a larger scale.
 For example, this state could be a user management system.
-Where users can search of the directory, managers take on the role of searching or inserting users, while adminstrators can take on the roll of the above or deleting users.
+Where users can search of the directory, managers take on the role of searching or inserting users, while administrators can take on the roll of the above or deleting users.
 Each of these actions should be done in a mutual exclusive fashion in order to prevent data inconsistencies.
 And insertions (depending on the method) and